edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 #### Configuration Fields {/*configuration-fields-cloud-storage*/}

-These are visible only when you select Google Cloud Storage as the storage location.
+These are visible only when you select Google Cloud Storage as the destination.
 Required fields are marked with an asterisk in the Control user interface.

 | Field | Description |
 | --- | --- |